 - In most cases you must be at least 62 to get a spouse benefit, but you may qualify if you are younger and caring for a child who is under 16 or disabled and eligible for family benefits on your spouse's record.

 - The maximum spouse benefit is 50 percent of your mate's full retirement benefit.
-You get that if you claim the spouse benefit at your full retirement age (currently 66 and 2 months and gradually rising over the next several years to 67).
+You get that if you claim the spouse benefit at your full retirement age (66 and 4 months for people born in 1956 and gradually rising to 67 over the next few years).
 Spouse benefits are reduced if claimed earlier.

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.